ShaunCurtis/Blazor.ExploreRendering/Documents/Going-For-Broke.md

 </html>
 ```

+### Everything causes a full page refresh

+`App`, `Route`, `Router`, `MainLayout` are all SSSR as described above.
+The router runs on the server so it can make the correct render mode decision.

+It's interesting to note that although you make a trip to the server to route between two client side pages, CSR => Counter for example, the client side Blazor session is maintained.
+The same is the case with the server Hub sessions.

+### Different Components have different Scoped Session instances

+Go to *Mongrel* and note the different Service Id's.

+ - *Pre-Rendered* SSSR components all have the same ID.
+This is the scoped service created for the lifetime of the Http Request.
+Every page request creates a new *Scoped* container and *Scoped* services.

+ - The SSR service is alive in the Blazor Hub session running on the server.
+It's lifetime is scoped to the SPA session.
+All SSSR components share this service instance.

+ - The CSR service is alive in the Blazor SPA session running in the Web Assembly container on the Browser.
+It's a different instance from the SSR instance.

+ - The Auto component has rendered in CSR mode, so has the CST service instance.

+Consider how this complicates application design.
+How does a ASSR render component and a CSR component use the same notification service?
+How do they share data?

+SSSR and ASSR share the same *Singleton* service, but ASSR and CSR have different instances.
+They are totally separate applications.

+Blazor does provide a mechanism for passing pre-render data to active components, but doesn't help much.

+### InteractiveAuto Pages don't always render in the same mode

+Go to *Home* and then to *Counter*.  *Counter* renders in CSR mode with the CSR service instance.

+Now go to *ASSR* and then back to *Counter*.
+It's now rendered in ASSR mode, and uses the Blazor Hub service instance.

+Consider saving the state of the counter in a service.
+You get different states depending on the render mode.

+### I can't set the RenderMode on Layouts

+`Layouts` would be a great place to set the render mode for a group of pages.

-Try setting the Render mode on the `MainLayout` or `RouteView`.
-That generates the following rather confusing runtime exception:
+Set the Render mode on the `MainLayout` or `RouteView`.

+You will get the following rather confusing runtime exception:

 ![Render Fragment Exception](./../images/RenderFragment-exception.png)

-You can't set the render mode on a Layout or the `RouteView` component within `Routes`, so you either set up at the top in `App` or you set it on the pages or lower level components.
+You either set it at the top in `App` or individually on the pages or lower level components.

+But why not?

-What that basically means is you can't set the a rendermode on a component that accepts render fragments from another component with a different rendermode.
-In this case `Body` from it's statically rendered parent.
-In most cases this is `ChildContent`.
+You can't set the rendermode on a component that defines one or more `RenderFragment` Parameters.  *Layouts* define `Body`.
+In most cases it's `ChildContent`.

 Consider this simple case: